 This ScienceBrief review summarises what we have long feared – the connection between tropical cyclones and climate change.
 In short, yes it is connected and climate change is accelerating the frequency of tropical cyclones.

 Human induced climate change leads to warming of the ocean, which in turn is fueling more cyclones.
 India was hit with 2 cyclones in a gap of just 2 weeks.
-These are pre monsoon cyclones, which seem to be increasing.
-Their destructive power has also increased drastically.
+Pre-monsoon cyclones have been on the rise and the intensity of the cyclone has increased drastically.

 The destructive power of individual Tropical Cyclones (TC) through flooding is amplified by rising sea level, which very likely has a substantial contribution at the global scale from anthropogenic climate change.
 In addition, TC precipitation rates are projected to increase due to enhanced atmospheric moisture associated with climate change.